mcgrof/kdevops_terraform/README.md

 The default is to not enable ssh configuraiton updates.

-# Initial debuggin: limiting the number of host provisioned
+# Initial debugging: limiting the number of host provisioned

 When you first starting off you may want to just enable 1 or 2 hosts to provision, as otherwise you will have to wait quite a bit of time